Does it feel like a heater is radiating deep inside your body? Do you experience night sweats that leave your drenched? You’re not alone.

 - Avoid saturated and trans fats and choose olive oil and canola oil instead.

 - Chemical disruptors can also throw off your balance, so avoid perfumes and go fragrance-free.
+Many natural alternatives to perfumes can be purchased or made, often lasting longer and delivering therapeutic effects as well as delicious fragrance!

 - Discuss over-the-counter progesterone options with your health care provider.